sharma1671/sharma1671/README.md

 - 👋 Hi, I’m Chetan Sharma
 - 👀 My Area of interest are in ComputerVision and AI
-- 🌱 I’m currently working Computer Vision application and NLP
+- 🌱 I’m currently working Computer Vision application and LLMs
 - 📫 How to reach me ...

 <!---